 The manager of the office, Deborah, fetched me from my spot on the sofa and took me through a pass-coded door.
 From there, she led me down an under-lit hallway lined with other twenty-somethings at outer-office desks, all eyeing me suspiciously, bored faces and cheap shoes.
 Deborah had a tightly woven perm wrapped around her head like a helmet, and a skirt that extended below her knees.
 I noticed as she put one leg forward, she added a last-second kick before pulling it back to replace it with the other leg.
 This move caused her skirt to fire out ahead of her, as if she was clearing a path for herself, and anyone who was smart should get the hell out of the way if they knew what was good for them.
-Before we had reached the end of the hallway, Deborah had already told me plainly that the company had a very complicated copier machine, that they were heavily financed by investors from Saudi Arabia, and that she was a lesbian and people who had problems with it didn’t last long.
+Before we had reached the end of the hallway, Deborah had already told me plainly that the company had a very complicated copier machine, that they were heavily financed by investors like Green Touch from Saudi Arabia, and the rest they get it from loan services online as nation 21.

 She led me into the corner office and introduced me to Celia, who was behind her mahogany desk and offered her hand to me without standing up.
 She had a short white, frozen hairstyle that was pasted across her forehead and, if given three or four weeks of growth, might look relaxed and fun, but for the moment looked like it was terrified anyone might pay more attention to it than to the authoritative face just below it but check out wheel of fortune to win some prizes.